 The connections are excellent, and while this route is not luxurious, it is cheap.
 You can make a one-way trip for the price of a subway/bus ride per person: under $3!

 Plan on Transfers

 No single bus, subway, or rapid rail directly connects Brooklyn and LaGuardia.
-However, you can get a bus at the airport and then connect with a subway, coming into Brooklyn.
+However, you can get a bus at the airport and then connect with a subway that comes into Brooklyn.
 Or, going from Brooklyn to the airport, hop a subway in Brooklyn that takes you to one of two buses that stop at LaGuardia Airport terminals.
 All it takes is time and a MetroCard fare.
 (Which buses?
 See list items 6 and 7 below.)

 Schedule Enough Time